KolesnikAlexander/compiler-asm/README.md

 # compiler-asm
 Compiler for x86 Assembly that creates a listing file.<br>
 This is done as a coursework on a System Programming subject at the KPI university.
-The task is to create a compiler that produces a listing file (.lst).<br>
+The task is to create a compiler that produces a listing file (.lst) like MASM or TASM compilers do.<br>
-Listing is a file that presents a machine code generated for assembly commands in a human-readable format.
+Listing is a file that represents a machine code generated for assembly commands in a human-readable format.
-Compiler supports a small set of the x86 assembly commands.
+This compiler supports a small set of the x86 assembly commands.

 ## Example
 #### Source code (.asm)